nicholaswilde/recipes/docs/italian/healthy-pasta-with-pesto-and-broccoli.md

 ### Step 7

-Remove skillet from heat and add remaining 1/4 cup pesto, sun dried tomatoes, half Parmesan cheese, salt, black pepper, red pepper flakes, pasta and pasta water.
+Remove skillet from heat and add remaining 1/4 cup pesto, sun-dried tomatoes, half Parmesan cheese, salt, black pepper, red pepper flakes, pasta and pasta water.
 Stir gently and let flavors marinate for a few minutes.
 Do not cover because broccoli will become a mushy mess.